CarInsurance.com Insights

 A DUI is a serious driving violation; your insurance rates will soar once it hits your driving record.
 In most cases, your insurance premium will double if you have a DUI.
 According to CarInsurance.com in some states, the increase can be as much as 67% after your first DUI.
 If you manage to rack up a second DUI, the increase could be as much as 154%.

-Getting affordable coverage (or any coverage) becomes challenging after a DUI, but our data show these are some affordable insurers for seniors with a DUI in Montana:
+Finding affordable coverage (or any coverage) will become more difficult after a DUI.
+Still, according to our data, these are the best insurers for seniors with a DUI in Montana:

 Cheapest car insurance for seniors after an accident in Montana

-Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
-While the increase varies by insurer, our data show that drivers can expect their premium to jump by 44% after one at-fault accident with property damage exceeding $2,000.
+Just like a ticket or DUI, having an accident on your driving record will push up your insurance rates.
+The increase will vary by insurance company but according to our data, drivers should expect their premium to jump 44% with one at-fault accident with property damage over $2,000.

 The increase will typically stay in place for three to five years, so it’s important to find the most affordable insurance company.
 Our data shows that the following insurers offer the cheapest car insurance for seniors after an accident in Montana.